What Is Non-Small Cell Lung Cancer?

 - About 10% to 15% are small cell lung cancer (SCLC)

 These types of lung cancer are treated very differently.
-This information covers non-small cell lung cancer.
-For information on small cell lung cancer, see Lung Cancer (Small Cell).
+This information covers only non-small cell lung cancer.

 There are subtypes of NSCLC, which start from different types of lung cells.
 But they are grouped together as NSCLC because the approach to treatment and prognosis (outlook) are often similar.